When asked about my favorite Option deal, one Pure Option transaction stands above all the rest.

 I asked, “What if your daughter and son-in-law could buy our house for just $170,000?”

 The father leaned forward an asked, “Why would you sell them such a nice house for way-under-market value?”

 I answered, “I think your daughter would be a perfect fit for this house.
 It makes sense.”

 I replied, “At closing, I want the right to buy the property back from your daughter at any time in the next twenty years for $170,000.”

 The dad turned to his daughter and told her this was a bad deal.
-He said, rightfully so, that I would capture all the property’s appreciation over the next 20 years.
+That I would capture all the property’s appreciation over the next 20 years.
 My offer didn’t make sound financial sense for the young couple.

-Looking at the dad, I said, “On one hand, you are absolutely correct.”
+Looking at the dad, I said, “On one hand you’re absolutely right.”
 Then I took out my financial calculator and laid it on the table and said, “If you look on my 10bii, you’ll see there’s no FEELS GOOD key.
 Have you given any thought to what it will FEEL like to have your two grandkids living two doors away?
 Every day, when they get off the school bus and come into your home, have you considered how much of an impact you can have on their lives?”

 And then I shut up.

 What happens next with this deal?
-You’ve got to be at The Power of Pure Options Seminar on May 21st& 22nd, 2022 to find out.
+You’ve got to attend The Power of Pure Options seminar on January 28 & 29, 2023, to find out.